DHTMLX/gantt-docs/data/desktop/layout_config.md

 Layout scrollbars are specified by the **"scrollbar"** view.
 You can set both a horizontal and vertical scrollbar.

-To use a scrollbar in the layout, you need to bind it to a corresponding view via the *scrollX* or *scrollY* property.
+To use a scrollbar in the layout, you need to bind it to a corresponding view with the help of the **scrollX** or **scrollY** properties via the id of the necessary scrollbar.
 It is possible to bind several views to the same scrollbar.
 In order to bind a view to a scrollbar:

 - set a scrollbar with the necessary scrolling direction and assign an ID to it
-- use the id of the scrollbar as a value of the *scrollX/scrollY* property inside the view configuration object
+- use the id of the scrollbar as a value of the **scrollX/scrollY** property inside the view configuration object

 Let's bind custom grid and timeline views to the vertical scroll: